phouse512/blog/_posts/2020-09-06-recover-data-failed-ntfs-drive.markdown

 [SuperUser - Fix corrupt NTFS partition without Windows][fix]

-It was unable to find the superblock, and couldn't fix itself in my case
-- always worth a shot once you have imaged the drive and have a backup.
+In my case, it was unable to find the superblock, and couldn't fix itself.
+I still recommend it, as the upside is huge, and it's a simple check once you have created a backup.

 ### recovering data